George II Silver Warwick Cruet

 Maker: Samuel Wood

-A handsome antique sterling silver cruet set with a matching set of 3 silver casters and 2 silver topped and...
+A handsome antique silver cruet set with a matching set of 3 silver casters and 2 silver and faceted crystal...Buy NowEnquire

-This superb antique silver condiment set is in very good condition with no damage or restoration.
-The frame and the castors have English silver hallmarks for London 1739, all pieces made by Samuel Wood.
-The bottle tops are unmarked, which is normal for this time, the bottle tops fit snugly in the circular holders on the side of the frame.
+This superb antique silver condiment set is in very good condition.
+The bottle tops fit snugly in the circular holders on the side of the frame.
 The glass has that lovely Georgian colour which you don't find today.
 One bottle has a tiny frit at the top underneath the silver top.
 All fully functional, matching and original.
-Please note that this item is not new and will show moderate signs of wear commensurate with age.
-Reflections in the photograph may detract from the true representation of this item.
+Shows moderate signs of wear commensurate with age.

 Maker: Samuel Wood

 Samuel Wood (c.1704-1794), apprenticed to Thomas Bamford 1721, free 1730.
 First mark entered as largeworker, 1733.
 Second mark circa 1738.
 Third mark 1739.
 Fourth mark entered 1754.
 Fifth mark 1756.
 Warden 1758-60, and Prime Warden 1763.
 Through his apprenticeship to Thomas Bamford, who had been bound to Charles Adam, Wood came of a continuous line of specialist caster-makers and in turn trained both Jabez Daniell and Robert Piercey (q.v.), both clearly established also in the same line of production.
 Wood’s cruets and individual casters, although produced in quantity are of a uniformly high standard and one of the most attractively designed smaller items of plate, without which no reasonably equipped table of the eighteenth century appears to have been complete.